jfbrou/Dignity/README.md

 #### 4. CDC/NCHS Mortality and Life Tables Data [4], [5], [6]

-- For 1984–1998, life table data are from PDF files available [here](https://www.cdc.gov/nchs/products/life_tables.htm).
-A cleaned `.csv` file (`lifetables.csv`) is in `Data/Raw/CDC/`.
+- For 1984–2017, life table data are from PDF files available [here](https://www.cdc.gov/nchs/products/life_tables.htm).
+A cleaned `.csv` file (`lifetables.csv`) created by the authors is in `Data/Raw/CDC/`.
-- For 1999–2020, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10.html).
+- For 2018–2020, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10.html).
-- For 2018–2022, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10-expanded.html).
+- For 2021–2022, data come from [CDC WONDER](https://wonder.cdc.gov/mcd-icd10-expanded.html).
 - Copies of processed `.txt` files are in `Data/Raw/CDC`.
 - To replicate these extracts:
   1. Visit the provided CDC WONDER links, agree to terms.